Independent Project

 How to Create a Successful Project

-1. Reflect on what most interests you from your course, and you feel would be meaningful in terms of your career development.
+Reflect on what most interests you from your courses and what you feel would be meaningful in terms of your career development.
 Do some background work and come up with some concrete ideas for your project.
+Identify your prospective project supervisor (see the HLD Faculty’s Research Interests in their respective faculty profile) and submit your research proposal to them in the term preceding registration for ICIC451 and ICIC452.
+Upon acceptance of your proposal, meet with your supervisor to agree on a schedule for project advisory sessions.

 The Supervisor’s Role